noahg24/DB_Project4/README.md

 6. SkillTreatcodeMap
 7. Treatment
 8. PatientSession
-9. Accounting

 This order helps avoid foreign key errors.

-For InsuranceNetwork.csv specifically, information had to be manually uploaded.
+For InsuranceNetwork.csv specifically, information has to be manually uploaded.
 In SQL is another file for importing that data specifically.
 For the rest, do the following in MySQL Workbench:

-Right-click the table
+- Right-click the table
-Select Table Data Import Wizard
+- Select Table Data Import Wizard
-Choose the matching CSV file
+- Choose the matching CSV file
-Map columns carefully
+- Map columns carefully
-Run the import
+- Run the import

 After importing, verify each table:
-SELECT COUNT(*) FROM Patient;
+- SELECT COUNT(*) FROM Patient;
-SELECT COUNT(*) FROM Therapist;
+- SELECT COUNT(*) FROM Therapist;
-SELECT COUNT(*) FROM Treatment;
+- SELECT COUNT(*) FROM Treatment;
-SELECT COUNT(*) FROM PatientSession;
+- SELECT COUNT(*) FROM PatientSession;
-SELECT COUNT(*) FROM Accounting;
+- SELECT COUNT(*) FROM Accounting;

 ## C# Project Setup